Mud in your eye: Always Dreaming wins Kentucky Derby in slop

 Pletcher won his first Derby in 2010 with Super Saver; Velazquez won the following year with Animal Kingdom.

-Velazquez used his colt’s speed out of the gate to get good position early in a chaotic start that saw several horses, including McCraken and Classic Empire, banged around.
-He steered Always Dreaming into an ideal trip behind pacesetter State of Honor, with mud flying in all directions on a surface that resembled creamy peanut butter.
+Velazquez used his colt’s speed out of the gate to get good position early in a chaotic start that saw several horses, including Classic Empire, get sandwiched.
+He steered Always Dreaming into an ideal trip behind pacesetter State of Honor, with mud flying in all directions on a track that resembled creamy peanut butter.

 On the final turn, Always Dreaming took command as State of Honor faded.
 Despite chasing a quick early pace, Always Dreaming was still full of run.
 No other horses threatened him down the stretch and Velazquez furiously pumped his right arm as they crossed the finish line.